To navigate the timeline, click and drag it with your mouse, or click on the timeline overview on the bottom.

 487 BCE - 486 BCE: Archons begin to be appointed by lot in Athens.

-482 BCE: Themistocles persuades the Athenians to build a fleet, which saves them at Salamis and becomes their source of power.
+483 BCE: Themistocles persuades the Athenians to significantly expand their fleet, which saves them at Salamis and becomes their source of power.

 480 BCE: The fortifications of Piraeus instigated by Themistocles are completed.